-Skyxe is proud to partcipate in the Airport Carbon Accreditation, the only institutionally endorsed, global carbon management certification program for airports.
-It independantly assesses and recognizes the efforts of airports to manage and reduce their carbon emissions through 4 levels of certification: 'Mapping', 'Reduction', 'Optimization' and 'Neutrality'.
-The program provides airports with a common framework for active carbon management with measureable goals.
+Skyxe is proud to participate in the Airport Carbon Accreditation, the only institutionally endorsed, global carbon management certification program for airports.
+It independently assesses and recognizes the efforts of airports to manage and reduce their carbon emissions through 4 levels of certification: 'Mapping', 'Reduction', 'Optimization' and 'Neutrality'.
+The program provides airports with a common framework for active carbon management with measurable goals.
 Click here to learn more about this program.

 Skyxe was proud to officially accept the Level 1: Mapping certification on September 16, 2019 and is actively working towards attaining the Level 2: Reduction Accreditation.

 Energy & Greenhouse Emissions